alchemiesofscent/oribasius-app/README.md

 - **Edit history**: Track all changes with editor attribution
 - **Notes system**: Four note fields per entry for scholarly apparatus

+## Demo / Prototype Mode (shareable, no data saved)

+To let colleagues explore your current database for free, with edits that *appear* to work but do **not** persist:

+1) Ensure your sqlite file (`oribasius.db`) has the data you want to show.
+2) Set env vars when running:
+   - `DATABASE_URL=sqlite:///oribasius.db` (or point to your bundled sqlite path)
+   - `DEMO_MODE=true` (commit calls flush for IDs then roll back; nothing is saved)
+3) Start normally (e.g., `gunicorn app:app`).
+Users can add/edit/delete; after each request, changes are discarded.

+For a quick free share, deploy to Render/Railway with those env vars and upload your sqlite file.
+Data resets on redeploy.
+For persistent collaboration, switch to Postgres and set `DEMO_MODE=false`.

 ## Quick Start

 ### Local Development